reissbaker/structural/README.md

 const Intern = Person.and(HasJob).and(HasSchool);

 // Grab some data...
-const data = await fetch(...);
+const json = await fetch(...);
+const data = JSON.parse(json);

+/*
-// Assert the data matches the Intern type.
-For TypeScript users,
-// the resulting `intern` variable is automatically inferred to
-// have the type:
+Assert the data matches the Intern type.
+For TypeScript users, the resulting `intern` variable is automatically inferred to have the type:

-//
-//     {
+    {
-//       name: string,
+      name: string,
-//       employer: string,
+      employer: string,
-//       job: {
+      job: {
-//         role: string,
+        role: string,
-//       },
+      },
-//       school: string,
+      school: string,
-//     }
+    }

-//
-// If the asssertion fails, an error is thrown. try {
+If the asssertion fails, an error is thrown.
+*/
+try {
   const intern = Intern.assert(data);
 } catch(e) {
   console.log(`Data ${data} did not match the Intern type`);
 }

-// For TypeScript users, you can get a reference to the Intern type
-// using the following type helper: type InternType = t.GetType<typeof Intern>;
 ```